kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 This Kurtosis-provided class is the lowest-level representation of a test network, and provides methods for inspecting and manipulating the network.
 All [Network][network] implementations will encapsulate an instance of this class.

-### loadLambda(String lambdaId, String image, String paramsJson) -\> [LambdaContext][lambdacontext] lambdaContext
+### loadLambda(String lambdaId, String image, String serializedParams) -\> [LambdaContext][lambdacontext] lambdaContext
-Starts a new Kurtosis Lambda module inside the test network, which makes its function available for use.
+Starts a new Kurtosis Lambda module (configured using the serialized params) inside the test network, which makes its function available for use.

 **Args**

 * `lambdaId`: The ID that the new module should receive (must not exist).
 * `image`: The container image of the Lambda module to be loaded.
-* `paramsJson`: JSON-serialized parameters that will be passed to the module as it starts, to control overall module behaviour.
+* `serializedParams`: Serialized parameter data that will be passed to the module as it starts, to control overall module behaviour.

 **Returns**